 Things to Do in Kuala Lumpur

-Now that you’ve arrived in the “Garden City of Lights” it’s time to hit the streets like a kid in a candy store.
+Now that you’ve arrived in the “Garden City of Lights”, it’s time to hit the streets like a kid in a candy store.
 One look at the Petronas Twin Towers and you’ll feel like you jumped 50 years into the future.
-Head up to the double-decker skybridge on the 41st and 42nd floors for access between the two towers.
-Or feel the butterflies in your stomach when you ascend the observation deck on the 86th floor.
+Head up to the double-decker Skybridge on the 41st and 42nd floors for access between the two towers.
+Or feel the butterflies in your stomach when you reach the observation deck on the 86th floor.
 Don’t look down, don’t look down…you looked down.
+Pretty awesome, right?

 Getting to & Around Kuala Lumpur